Something New (How I Met Your Mother): Plot

 Ted then tells Lily that after he found Robin digging for her old locket, only to discover an empty box, she interpreted it as a sign not to marry Barney and grabbed Ted's hand.
 Ted left, telling her he would see her at the wedding.
 He realizes that, after all these years, he still has feelings for Robin and would do anything to make her happy.
 Lily reveals where the locket is: before Ted nearly married Stella, Lily had found Robin drinking away her sorrows over Ted's upcoming wedding.
 Together, they went to the park where the locket was buried.
 Robin found it and took it to Ted's apartment, hiding it in a race-car pencil box, which she had planned to take with her to Japan.
 Ted realizes he still has that box and wants to give Robin the locket as a wedding gift.

 With the wedding just 56 hours away, Ted moves out of his empty apartment and meets Lily to head to the wedding.
 When she asks how he plans to return to the city before moving to Chicago, Ted says he will take the train.
 Ranjit picks up Robin and Barney from their apartment.
 Marshall calls Lily again, and she reminds him that in a week, they will be living in Italy.
-When Marshall's brother Marcus points out that Marshall hasn’t told her about the job, Marshall says it’s "face-to-face" news.
+When Marshall's brother Marcus points out that Marshall has not told her about the job, Marshall says it is "face-to-face" news.

 During a closing montage, with all of the gang heading to Farhampton for the wedding, the titular "mother" (Cristin Milioti) is finally revealed to the audience for the first time, as she steps up to a counter at a Long Island Rail Station, carrying her signature yellow umbrella and bass guitar, and asks for a ticket to Farhampton—where she will eventually meet Ted.